Immersion Performance

 —Arts and Culture Texas

-Regardless of what it means to you, Dead White Zombies' latest immersive show KaRaoKe MoTeL strangely offers a sense of well-being.
+Regardless of what it means to you, Dead White Zombies' latest immersive show, KaRaoKe MoTeL, strangely offers a sense of well-being.

 —Theatre Jones